Pending & Active: int(7)

 -Laurie Gauthier, PT – Chicago, IL

-Herman & Wallace never disappoint!
-They always bring the perfect amount of evidence based material, clinical experience and remembering patient preference to their courses.
+Herman and Wallace never disappoint!
+They always bring the perfect amount of evidence-based material, clinical experience and remembering patient preference to their courses.
 I always leave more motivated and excited about this career I have chosen.

 -Bonnie Bahler, DPT -Salem, OR

-I thought this course was very evidence based and the instructors were very knowledgeable.
-The manual was easy to navigate and will be great as a reference in clinic.
+I thought this course was very evidence-based and the instructors were very knowledgeable.
+The manual was easy to navigate and will be great as a reference in a clinic.

 Jessica Powley, DPT – Greenville, SC